 The TidalKite test setup near Ameland consists of a monopile mooring that anchors this system and a grid connection cable connected to the Ameland electricity grid as operated by Liander.

-The TidalKite system as projected for future deployment has a capacity of 500 kW and it is connected to the grid via a 10kV power cable.
-A pilot unit will be deployed in the IANOS project.
+The total TidalKite system is approximately 100m long.
+A standard TidalKite has a capacity of 500kW and is connected to the grid via a 10kV power cable.

 3.3.1.10 Auto generative High-Pressure Digester